 Indigenous peoples in Nicaragua

-The Sandinista National Liberation Front (FSLN) came to power in Nicaragua in 1979, subsequently having to face up to an armed insurgency supported by the United States.
+The Sandinista National Liberation Front (FSLN) came to power in Nicaragua in 1979, subsequently having to face an armed insurgency supported by the United States.
 Indigenous peoples from the Caribbean Coast, primarily the Miskitu, took part in this insurgency.
-In order to put an end to indigenous resistance, the FSLN created the Autonomous Regions of the North and South Atlantic (RAAN/RAAS) in 1987, on the basis of a New Political Constitution and the Autonomy Law (Law 28).
-Three years later, the FSLN lost the first national democratic elections in Nicaragua to the National Opposition Union (UNO), headed by the liberal Violeta de Chamorro, and a land policy was put in place that promoted the settlement on and individual titling in indigenous territories, also commencing the establishment of protected areas over these territories without any consultation.
-Daniel Ortega, the historic leader of the FSLN, returned to power in 2007.
+In order to put an end to indigenous resistance, the FSLN created the Autonomous Regions of the North and South Atlantic (RAAN/RAAS), on the basis of a New Political Constitution and the Autonomy Law (Law 28).
+Having lost democratically-held elections in 1990, Daniel Ortega, of the FSLN, returned to power in 2007.
 Despite the fact that Nicaragua’s Constitution does not permit re-election, Ortega is now in his third term of office (2011-2016).

 In 2007, Nicaragua voted in favour of the UN Declaration on the Rights of Indigenous Peoples and, in 2010, ratified ILO Convention 169.